Diario Popular

 Diario Popular is a local newspaper published in Sarandí, Argentina.
 It is read widely in the surrounding southern Greater Buenos Aires suburbs of Avellaneda, Lanús, and Quilmes and maintains third place behind the two large Argentine newspapers in terms of circulation.

 Police, sports, and entertainment news occupy the main spaces and supplements of Diario Popular.
-Both for its content, style and design, It is aimed at the lower middle class.
-It has many of the characteristic features of the yellow press, in terms of the use of colors, fonts, use of colloquial language, and exclamation marks in titles.

-Currently, its average circulation on sundays is 135,704 copies, and 85,929 from monday to friday.
+Based on its content, style and design, it aims the lower middle class audiences.
+It has many of the characteristic of the yellow press, in terms of the use of colors, fonts, use of colloquial language, and exclamation marks in titles.
+Currently, its average circulation on Sundays is 135,704 copies, and 85,929 from Monday to Friday.
 The newspaper remains a family business, with a majority in the shareholding composition of the Kraiselburd and Fascetto families.

 Circulation

 With its offices located at 142 Beguiristain street, Sarandí, Buenos Aires Province, the newspaper always had its sales center in the Buenos Aires suburbs, especially in the southern area (especially in Avellaneda, Lanús, and Quilmes).